 Don’t let debt in your life stress you out and have power over you.
 With the help of the Dave Ramsey Snowball Concept, you can get yourself on the path towards debt freedom.

 Trust me, it is worth it!
 Use my FREE printable debt snowball worksheets to help you track your payments.
-To keep yourself motivated, at the bottom of these worksheets I’ve placed a tracker so you can track what % of debt you have paid off.
+To keep yourself motivated, at the bottom of these worksheets I’ve placed a tracker so you can track what % of the debt you have paid off.
 Stay motivated, you CAN do it!

 If you need more help tracking your expenses and setting up a budget, check out these other helpful articles: